Faculty & Staff

 Ms. Petronio looks forward to working with your child and hopes to continually inspire them to use the knowledge learned from dance, yoga, and mindfulness in whatever career path they choose in the future.

 A founding faculty member, Ms. Petronio teaches Dance, Yoga, and Mindfulness to all students at The Greene School.

-After returning to Florida, she opened a children’s art studio in West Palm Beach called Petite Picassos.
-At Petite Picassos students received instruction that not only focused on art techniques and mediums but also integrated art history into almost every lesson.
+After returning to Florida, she opened a children’s art studio in West Palm Beach called "Petite Picassos."
+At "Petite Picassos", students received instruction focused on art techniques and mediums while integrating art history into almost every lesson.
 The studio received South Florida Parenting Magazine’s award for Best Children’s Art Studio.

 After running the art studio for a few years, Amber decided to expand her work with local schools and community centers throughout Palm Beach County as an independent contractor.
-Here, she began a daily preschool called Pixies and afternoon art classes at multiple community centers and schools extending her love of art throughout the county.
+Here, she began a daily preschool called Pixies while continuing afternoon art classes at multiple community centers and schools extending her love of art throughout the county.

-Amber is thrilled to be a member of the Greene School family.
+Amber is thrilled to be a member of The Greene School family.
 Her focus at The Greene School is to continue art history based lessons while engaging students with new materials and techniques that allow them to feel confident and adventurous with their creative spirit and inclinations.
 It is her belief that having the confidence to take risks in the art room translates to confidence in ideas and risk-taking in other subject areas.